Reference Managers: Finishing Up

 Using Zotero with Word, Docs, or Writer is straightforward.
 The necessary plugins are already installed when you installed Zotero Desktop, and additional instructions are available, too.

 You'll want to use Zotero as you write papers, etc. to insert in-text citations and bibliographies.
 While Zotero or other reference managers can handle this automatically, you should still review your in-text citations and bibliographies to check for any data errors.
 If there are errors, it's likely because the item in Zotero is missing metadata for some fields (like author, title, journal title, publication date, etc.).
+Or the source in your Zotero collection has been misidentified as, for example, a web page instead of as a journal article.
 This happens because the source information Zotero extracts metadata from may be incomplete or malformed.

 While the preferences window is open, there are two more things to set.
 First, click on the Export tab, and under Item Format, select Wikipedia Citation Templates from the drop down menu.
-This will come in handy when you edit your Wikipedia article.
+Normally you will want to set the Item Format to something like APA, Chicago, MLA, or like for papers.
+But for our project, setting this to Wikipedia Citation Templates will make adding references to your Wikipedia article easy.
+The following page provides instructions for instructions for dragging and dropping your references for your chosen Wikipedia article into the article page:

-Second, click on the Advanced tab, and then click on the drop down menu under the OperURL section, and scroll down until you find University of Kentucky.
+Second, click on the General tab, and then click on the drop down menu for Resolver under the OpenURL section, and scroll down until you find University of Kentucky.
 This will enable Zotero to retrieve full text items through InfoKat.

 Once you've set up some basic preferences, you can start writing in your preferred word processor.

-Zotero will add a new tab in Microsoft Word, or new toolbar items if you're using Google Docs or LibreOffice Word.
+Zotero will add a new tab in Microsoft Word, or new toolbar item if you're using Google Docs or LibreOffice Word.
+To enable Google Docs integration, check the settings in your Zotero browser plugin.
 You can use these new functions to add in-text citations, to extract and insert Zotero notes for items, and a bibliography.

 Conclusion